fog/fog-azure-rm/lib/fog/azurerm/docs/compute.md

 **Info:**

-- Attribute **network_interface_card_ids** is an array of NICs ids.
-The NIC id at index zero will become primary NIC of this server (virtual machine) by default.
+- Attribute **network_interface_card_ids** is an array of NICs Ids.
+The NIC Id at index zero will become primary NIC of this server (virtual machine) by default.
 - To create VM with managed OS disk, use the _managed_disk_storage_type_ argument
 - To create VM with unmanaged OS disk, use the _storage_account_name_ argument